 A student committee of teens helping other teens in partnership with their school and the support of the Ryan Bartel Foundation.
 Through training in Sources of Strength, teens are empowered to lead the way in determining what they can do to change the dialogue about suicide and create a cultural change of behavior, where everyone is accepted, supported and teens help other teens who are struggling and encouraged in help-seeking behavior.

 Peer groups become agents of change for creating awareness and breaking the stigma around depression and other causes of suicide, demonstrating that no one is alone, help comes in a variety of forms and through action and connection, there is hope for everyone.
 By using their own faces and voices, they can more easily influence their own friends and social groups.

-We're All Human/Sources of Strength groups meet regularly to ensure there is sharing, planning and implementation of activities that can help others inside their own school and community.
+We're All Human/Sources of Strength groups meet regularly to ensure there is sharing, planning and implementation of campaigns and activities that can help others inside their own school and community.
 Collaboration between schools is welcomed for sharing ideas and creating community outreach.
 All your ideas count, so start your own We're All Human/Sources of Strength group in school today!